Scratch-Software/GameEasy/README.md

     Install Wine:
     Make sure Wine is installed on your Linux system.
 You can install it using your package manager:

-sudo apt install wine64
+sudo apt install wine

 Run GameEasy:
 Once Wine is installed and GameEasy is downloaded, you can run the program with the following command:

-    ./gameeasy.sh
+    ./FileCreator.sh

 ## Tutorial 📝

 Follow these steps to set up your game with GameEasy:

     Start the Program:
-    Run the gameeasy.sh file to start the program.
+    Run the FileCreator.sh file to start the program.
 This will launch the interactive setup.

     Choose a Directory Name:
     The program will ask for a name for the new directory, which is typically the game's name.
 You can name it whatever you like.